bowo-prasetyo/forkbuild/docs/Architecture.md

         restore original state — NO command

-0.1.46 added the pointer surface on top of exactly this transaction, without adding a second one:
+0.1.46 added the pointer surface on top of exactly this transaction, without adding a second one.
+As of 0.1.49, five fundamentally different input sources all terminate in the same command:

-    Selection (Editor or World View)
-            │
-            ├── keyboard transform ──┐
+    keyboard ──┐
-            ├── gizmo drag ──────────┤
+    gizmo ─────┤
-            └── future input ────────┘
-                                     ▼
-                      gesture contract above
-                                     ▼
-                    TransformMath (one source of truth)
-                                     ▼
-              TransformSelectionCommand — exactly one per gesture
-                                     ▼
-                              CommandHistory
-                                     ▼
-                                  World

-As of 0.1.48 the same diagram gains two more arrows into the transaction's command machinery — align and distribute — which bypass the preview step (they are not gestures) but terminate in the identical TransformSelectionCommand.
-See "Alignment & Distribution (0.1.48)".
+    alignment ─┼──► TransformSelectionCommand
+    distribute ┤
+    numeric ───┘

 The invariants this architecture protects:

 - One command per operation.
 Pointer moves never create commands; the preview mutates the live world directly, and only pointer-up produces history.
-A drag with no effective movement commits nothing — the commitTransformGesture no-op check, unchanged since 0.1.38.
+A drag with no effective movement commits nothing; an already-aligned selection commits nothing; already-at-target numeric input commits nothing — the transformsEqual discipline, unchanged since 0.1.38.
 - One math source.
-Keyboard transforms, the gizmo's live preview, and the committed command all resolve to TransformMath.
+Keyboard transforms, the gizmo's live preview, alignment, distribution, numeric input, and the committed command all resolve to TransformMath.
 A "the gizmo looked slightly different from keyboard rotation" class of bug cannot exist by construction.
 - The gizmo never knows about groups.
 A group selection is flattened to its member bricks before the gizmo ever sees it; the gizmo receives Selection -> items[] + bounds + pivot and nothing group-shaped.
   Transform operations change only brick transforms; group membership is untouched, and one undo restores every member.
+Alignment, distribution, and numeric input inherit the same invisibility.
 - Pivot semantics are the 0.1.44 semantics, made visible.
 Single brick: the brick's own center.
 Multi-selection — manual or group-resolved: the union-bounds center.
 Rotation happens around that pivot.
 No